asd-105/ott-app-demo/README.md

 # Focus Improvements
 - Currently the default focus system on Android TV is used, however UX can be greatly improved implementing dedicated tv focus view components (from react native tvos) to create deliberate user-friendly focus flows

+# Video player improvements
+- Either the current used library "expo-video" player can be improved with more config and custom controls or another video library could be used

+# Performance Improvements
+- Thanks to react 19 react compiler most of memoization and other unnecessary re-render prevention is done "automatically", however after doing most of above mentioned todos performance profiling should be performed to check for any extra re-renders, memory leaks, etc.
+- Video player performance should be investigated to see if it properly can stream/show all supported formats with adequate performance

+# Testing improvements
+- Test scaffolding should be created to support mocking modules such as VideoPlayer and to run integration tests with expo library using expo-router
+- Adding test store wrapper for rendering components in test emvironment given that the todo about state management is done

+REGARDING EXPO README BELOW AND RUŅING THE PROJECT ON ANDROID TV EMULATOR

+For fully working demo this should run off development build and the project should be prebuilt with the respective script.

+If running on windows amd having issues with setting the "EXPO_TV 1" variable, the first part of scripts setting the variable can be omitted.

+to run you can use

+"npx expo run:android --device" and then choose the tv emulator from device list

 EXPO README BELOW
 ####################################